Scientific Name

 Description

 Euphorbia primulifolia is a succulent geophyte with a large tuber that merges into a short stem with a rosette of 4 to 12 dark green leaves.
 The tuber can grow up to 6 inches (15 cm) long and up to 2.8 inches (7 cm) in diameter.
-The leaves are flat or undulate, measuring up to 4.4 inches (11 cm) in length and 1.6 inches (4 cm) in width.
+The leaves are flat or undulate, measuring up to 4.4 inches (11 cm) long and 1.6 inches (4 cm) wide.
 The plant usually blooms before the leaves appear.

-The flowers are small and white to pink in color.
+The flowers are small and range from white to pink.

-These succulents can be grown from seed, but they can be difficult to germinate (or even find).
+These succulents can be grown from seed, but the seeds can be difficult to germinate or even find.
 They are usually propagated by cuttings, which can be tricky due to the exuding sap.
-Rooting hormone is recommended for Euphorbias.
+Rooting hormone is recommended for Euphorbia.
 They tend to grow problem-free, but a few pests and diseases are worth being alert for.

 See more at How to Grow and Care for Euphorbia.